 Adaptogens are a class of herbal remedies that deserve more attention.
 Most of these plants and fungi are from Asia.
 However, almost every region of the world has at least one.
 These entities span across a multitude of families unlike some patterns of medicinal plant uses.
 Adaptogens help the body maintain homeostasis.
 They tend to be immune boosting, cancer fighting and nourishing to the adrenals while helping the body cope with stress.
 Definitive texts will help to flesh out the incredible properties of this group of plants and mushrooms (Winston & Maimes, 2007; Yance, 2013).

 The most famous adaptogens of all are probably the Ginseng complex (Panax spp. and Eleutherococcus senticosus).
 Ginseng has fascinated people and been the source of a wildcrafting industry in Appalachia for over 200 years.
-This practice is avidly pursued to the modern day (Carlson, 1986; Harding, 1972; Kelly, 1977; D. A. Taylor, 2006).
+This practice has been avidly pursued to the modern day (Carlson, 1986; Harding, 1972; Kelly, 1977; D. A. Taylor, 2006).
 Definitive guides to growing and marketing Ginseng and other medicinals may aid further study (Davis, 1997; Persons & Davis, 2014).
-References for this one group of plants number in the hundreds if not thousands.
+References for this one group of plants number in the hundreds if not thousands (Court, 2000; D. A. Taylor, 2006).
 They have millennia of historical use in China and probably Appalachia as well.
-Ginseng is becoming scarce in the wild and intentional cultivation is becoming necessary to keep up supply.
+Ginseng is becoming scarce in the wild and intentional cultivation is becoming necessary to keep up a sustainable supply.

 Many adaptogens might be easily cultivated to offset the pressure being put on Ginseng.
-Holy Basils (Ocimum sanctum, O. gratissimum) are adaptogens that are particularly easy to grow and will even self-sow after the first year.
+Holy Basils (O. gratissimum, O. tenuiflorum) are adaptogens that are particularly easy to grow and will sometimes even self-sow after the first year.
 Other potential adaptogenic crops for Appalachia and other places include Ashwaganda (Withania somnifera), Licorice (Glycyrrhiza glabra & G. uralensis), Schisandra (Shisandra chinensis), Astragalus (Astragalus membranaceus), Codonopsis (Codonopsis pinosula), and He Shou Wu (Polygonum multiflorum) (Winston & Maimes, 2007).
 A couple plants might even be considered potential weedy exotic invasives including Jaiogulan (Gynostemma pentaphyllum) mentioned earlier and other Asian plants such as and Goji berries (Lycium chinensis, L. barbarum).
-Several people in the Asheville NC area offer many of these plants for sale including Mountain Gardens, Eagle Feather Farm and Useful Plants Nursery (Eidus, 2011; Hollis, 2011; Marsh, 2011).
+Several people in the Asheville NC area offer many of these plants for sale including Mountain Gardens, Eagle Feather Farm, Herb and Roots Nursery and Useful Plants Nursery (Eidus, 2011; Hollis, 2011; Marsh, 2011).